 In August of 2013, Disney Interactive released "Disney Infinity" where Vignocchi was credited as executive producer.
 In April of 2014 the company announced that the game had made more than $500 million at retail.

-Vignocchi is currently executive producer of Disney Infinity: Marvel Super Heroes due to launch this fall.
+Vignocchi was the executive producer of Disney Infinity: Marvel Super Heroes, which launched in September 2014.

 During the E3 2011 Bombcast, John freestyled about Bing, the New Xbox Experience, DLC, Sony and Microsoft's press conference, and sweaters while longtime friend Adam Boyes beat-boxed.
 The lyrics: